CADRE Dispatch

 Both guns perform well under the clock.

 As the day and my hand wore on, the gap grew.
 I got a little faster with the Dagger Micro but slower with the Glock 43X.
-Call me a sissy, but the time climbed to 3.5 seconds while the Dagger Micro shrunk to 2.9 and 2.8 runs.
+Call me a sissy, but the time climbed to 3.5 seconds while the Dagger Micro shrank to 2.9 and 2.8 runs.

-Reloading the guns was uneventful.
+PSA Micro Dagger vs Glock 43X: Reloading the guns was uneventful.

 I didn’t notice any difference with reloads.
 The magazines drop free from each gun without a problem.
 I could slam fresh mags in place quickly and reload.
 I have a little trouble with the slide releases.
 I’m fixing my grip, but I tend to pin down the slide lock, rendering it useless, and keep the slide from locking open on a fresh magazine.